JetBrains/kotlin-multiplatform-dev-docs/topics/ios-ci-cd-teamcity.md

 ### Start CI setup from the IDE

 1. Commit and push your project changes.
 If CI has not been configured yet, the Kotlin Multiplatform IDE plugin displays a tooltip prompting you to start CI setup.
 2. Click **Configure CI**.
    ![The Configure CI tooltip appears after pushing changes](ios-pipeline-Configure-CI.png){width=450 style="block"}
    The plugin generates the files required to build and test your iOS app on a hosted macOS agent.
    These files are added to your local project but are not committed.
-3. If the TeamCity plugin is not installed, the IDE prompts you to install it automatically.
+3. If the TeamCity plugin is not installed, the IDE prompts you to install it.
    Click **Install plugin to set up CI/CD**, then return to the setup flow.
    ![Install plugin to set up CI/CD](ios-pipeline-install-plugin.png){width=700 style="block"}